bkocis/classical-machine-learning/multiclass-OutputCodeClassifier.md

 ##### 2. Image Classification: Suppose we have a dataset of images and we want to classify them into multiple categories.

+In this use case, we have a collection of images and our goal is to classify each image into one of several predefined categories.
+This is a common task in computer vision, with applications ranging from facial recognition to autonomous driving.
+In the provided code, we use the load_digits dataset from scikit-learn, which is a collection of 8x8 images of digits.
+Each pixel in the image is treated as a feature, and the OutputCodeClassifier is trained on these features to predict the digit represented by a new image.

 ```python
 from sklearn.datasets import load_digits
 from sklearn.multiclass import OutputCodeClassifier